Circle of Life: Song opening

 A lion and a leopard come to this open place.

+The version sung in the film by Lebo M uses the variant 'ngwenyama rather than ingonyama as in the stage production, a term also used as an honorific for "king" (e.g. the King of Eswatini in Swazi).

 Critical reception

 Upon the release, Larry Flick from Billboard magazine named the song "a second sugar-coated confection from the soundtrack to The Lion King.
 John flexes his distinctive voice to fine effect over a melodramatic instrumental that suits the grand, larger-than-life quality of the movie.
 Power ballad's fate as a swift and sizable hit is assured."
 Troy J. Augusto from Cash Box wrote, "Elton's unique, radio-friendly voice and the song's powerful, dramatic production (courtesy of Chris Thomas) mean broad, immediate success as the film continues its amazing run at the box office."
 In his weekly UK chart commentary, James Masterton commented, "Sad to relate though it is another rather unimpressive Elton John ballad, unable to stand comparison with much of his classic output and is worryingly close in places to 'The One' – arguably the last single of any value he put out."
 Alan Jones from Music Week noted, "Elton is in philosophical mood here and has a slightly continental flavour.
 Publicity for The Lion King movie from which the single is taken should push it into the Top 20."
 Leesa Daniels from Smash Hits gave "Circle of Life" a score of four out of five, writing, "He has managed to create a beautiful song, that, once you've seen the film, will reduce you to a big blubbering buffoon.
 The song is grand, majestic and deeply touching..."